GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 +++++++++++++++++++++++++++++++

-In some cases, users may wish to change the functional behaviour of certain processing steps, i.e. change default Recipe System behaviour of primitive functions.
+In some cases, users may wish to change the functional behaviour of certain processing steps, i.e. change default behaviour of primitive functions.

-Primitives defined within the Recipe System each have a set of pre-defined parameters, which are used to control functional behaviour of the primitive.
+Each primitive has a set of pre-defined parameters, which are used to control functional behaviour of the primitive.
 Each defined parameter has a "user override" token, which indicates that a particular parameter may be overridden by the user.
 Users can adjust parameter values from the reduce command line with the option,

     **-p, --param**

-If permitted by the "user override" token, parameters and values specified through the **-p, --param** option will `override` the defined parameter default value and may alter default behaviour of the primitive accessing this parameter from the reduction context.
+If permitted by the "user override" token, parameters and values specified through the **-p, --param** option will `override` the defined parameter default value and may alter default behaviour of the primitive accessing this parameter.
 A user may pass several parameter-value pairs with this option.

 Eg.::